-Subject to the terms and conditions of this permit, the City of Phoenix is authorized to discharge stormwater from MS4 outfalls owned or operated by the City of Phoenix to waters of the U.S.
+Subject to the terms and conditions of this permit, the City of Phoenix is authorized to discharge stormwater from MS4 outfalls owned or operated by the City of Phoenix to all waters on the protected surface water list, including discharges to WOTUS and non-WOTUS protected surface waters.
+The requirements of discharges to non-WOTUS protected surface waters are state-only, and enforceable solely by ADEQ.